oramirezperera/python_mysql_flask/README.md

 To do this we can use render_template('web.html'). import render_template
 When you use render_template, flask is going to search a folder called template and in there is going to search for a file called web.html.

+### Returning Json

+You have to return a dictionary and define what do you want to show.
+Returning Jsons is good when you are working with APIs.

+### More templates

+When you use render_template('home.html', ) you can render variables too. to pass that variable in HTML use {{ variable_name }}